|

 If you thought this page was helpful check out my other ideas by pressing the "back" button at the top of the page.
 Cheers Lawrie |

-| Drill a 40mm hole in the cap using the same hole saw, remove the sealing washer and trim the stainless mesh down to size with kitchen scissors.
-This will prevent any accidental escape of solids from the cassette when moving. | Insert the mesh and the washer in the modified cap.
+Drill a 40mm hole in the cap using the same hole saw, remove the sealing washer and trim the stainless mesh down to size with kitchen scissors.
+This will prevent any accidental escape of solids from the cassette when moving and keep out any blowies that might show an interest. | Insert the mesh and the washer in the modified cap.
 Next a blank pipe cap was sanded out slightly to be a snug fit on the dump cap and cut away about 10mm at the top to form the vent as shown, cap is marked Vinidex 65mm DWV PVC $3 from Bunnings©.
 This was attached with Deal Extreme© two part 302 acrylate glue to the dump cap making sure it is in the UP position when fitted to the cassette.
 A light sand around the edge of the dump cap will ensure the glue has something to key on to.
 This addition will ensure that no liquid contents will escape from the vented cap when on the road. | Here it is ready to go showing the vent cap fitted to the cassette in the rest position and the original stowed under the cassette handle to use as a chemical measure.
 Test that you have correct airflow using a cigarette in the bowl and seeing if smoke is drawn into the casettee with the slide retracted and the door to the compartment closed.
 This will show you that everything is working as it should.
 Now you're done. |

 Send E-mail to